 The first member of the p block elements differs with other elements in two major respects:

-- The second difference applies only to the p-block element which arises from the effects of d-orbitals in the valence shell of heavier elements.
+- The second difference applies only to the p-block element which arises from the effects of d-orbitals in the valence shell of the heavier elements.

 Learn more about s Block Element here.